anilbhatt1/ERA1_S18_UNET_VAE/README.md

         - If actual label is 2, then column 3 in 28x28 grid will be given a value of 1.
         - This 28x28 tensor is added to the 28x28 image tensor
         - Combined tensor passed to the model encoder
+        - This 28x28 one-hot tensor is also reshaped to 784 and passed to the decoder
+        - Through a FC layer this is downsized to 256 and combined with encoder output
         - Results

             ![MNIST_VAE_RESULTS_V1](https://github.com/anilbhatt1/ERA1_S18_UNET_VAE/assets/43835604/20475c66-0d2b-4f36-9e57-75b8b17c0068)